Our people

 Miranda brings specialist advice to the Centre on environmental issues and how we can collectively act for regenerative and positive impact.
 She has extensive experience in creating conditions that enable diverse voices to reach common ground.

-Over 25 years, Miranda has worked with multiple stakeholders spanning policy analysis, project management, collaboration training, facilitation, and large group planning.
-She has especial experience in Māori rights and interests in environmental issues, including fisheries and coastal management.
-Miranda has worked for iwi, not-for-profit, government and private sectors and is currently director of her own consulting company, FOLKUS Ltd.
+Over 30 years, she has worked with multiple sectors and interests, spanning policy analysis, project management, collaboration training, facilitation, and large group strategic planning.
+She holds a BA (Sociology), a MSc (Hons) in Resource Management, and qualifications in neuro-linguistic programming, regenerative development and Future Search.
+She is also a globally certified trainer of Future Search and is director of her own consulting company, FOLKUS Ltd.

-Miranda holds a BA (Sociology), a MSc (Hons) in Resource Management and qualifications in neuro linguistic programming and regenerative development.
-She aims to continually learn ways of enabling and inspiring people to work together to build a sustainable society.
+Miranda has a deep respect for the power of indigeneity and aims to continually learn ways of enabling and inspiring people to work together to build a sustainable society.

 -